 - As they say Mango being the king of all fruits.
 Now I understand why mangoes comes in the summer time so that we get plenty of time to taste it in all different ways.
 We love mangoes in every form whether in a fruit bowl or a shake form or the drinks form.
 Mangoes are loved by everyone from children to the grandparents and the easiest to prepare in any form.

-Grab this recipe to make the most easiest mango drink
+Grab this recipe to make the easiest mojito mix.

 - half slice Lemon